BrentIO/FireFly/controller/support/event_and_error_logs.md

 The maximum number of errors that will be kept in the log is configurable at compile time and is common with the Event Log, using `hardware.h` with variable `EVENT_LOG_MAXIMUM_ENTRIES`.

 ### Behavior from Error Logging
-When an event is entered into the Event Log with type `LOG_LEVEL_ERROR`, an error is automatically entered separately into the Event Log.
+When an event is entered into the Event Log with type `LOG_LEVEL_ERROR`, an error is automatically entered separately into the Error Log.

 ### Clearing an Error
 An error can be cleared from the Error Log by calling `resolveError()` with the exact text of the error that should be cleared.